SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/vmware-workspace-one-source.md

 #### Endpoint URL

-The integration requires the configuration of the VMware Workspace One request endpoint URL, which will be the domain URL of the VMware Workspace console.
+Endpoint URL will be the domain URL of the VMware Workspace console.
+For example, `https://as135.awmdm.com`.

 Sample Values are:
 - `https://as135.awmdm.com`